A License to Love: Change Clocks and Ensure Your Dog’s License is Up-to-Date

 - Dog’s with a valid license receive a free ride home by San Diego Humane Society’s Humane Officers if found stray — skipping a trip to the shelter and reducing reclaim fees.

-The owner of every dog over the age of four months is required by law to ensure the pet is properly licensed and currently vaccinated against rabies.
-A license must be purchased within 30 days after reaching the age of four months, within 30 days of acquiring the dog, or within 30 days after entering the jurisdiction.
-License your dog online at sdhumane.org/license.
+The owner of every dog over the age of 4 months is required by law to ensure the pet is properly licensed and currently vaccinated against rabies.
+A license must be purchased within 30 days after the dog reaches the age of 4 months, within 30 days of acquiring the dog, or within 30 days after entering the jurisdiction.